achesin/playlist-receiptify/README.md

 # Receiptify
-Web application inspired by https://www.instagram.com/albumreceipts/.
-Generates receipts that list out a user's top tracks in the past month, 6 months, and all time.
+Web application inspired by https://www.instagram.com/albumreceipts/ and  https://receiptify.herokuapp.com/.
+Generates receipts that list out the songs on a playlist of the user's choosing!

-The application can be viewed at https://receiptify.herokuapp.com/.
+I do not take credit for this idea, I just wanted to mess around with the Spotify APIs and see what I could create!

 ## Running the App Locally